dusmith0/OLS_model/README.md

 ## Functions

-### generateY
+#### generateY
   This function is used to generate y values to test on.
   Parameters:
-    X: a Matrix of data points to be used for x.
+    1. X: a Matrix of data points to be used for x.
-    beta: Initial beta values
+    2. beta: Initial beta values
-    sigma: an assigned number to control the variation of the added noise.
+    3. sigma: an assigned number to control the variation of the added noise.
-    seed set at 5832652
+    4. seed: set at 5832652

     ```{r, eval = TRUE, echo = TRUE}
     p = 10 # number of covariates